slideflow/slideflow/docs-source/source/dataset.rst

 Training/Validation Splitting
 -----------------------------

-Datasets can be split into training and validation datasets with :meth:`Dataset.training_validation_split`, with full documentation given below.
+Datasets can be split into training and validation datasets with :meth:`Dataset.train_val_split`, with full documentation given below.
 The result of this function is two datasets - the first training, the second validation - each a separate instance of :class:`Dataset`.

 Tile and TFRecord Processing
 ----------------------------